googlecodelabs/migrate-python2-appengine/README.md

 ## Why

 In App Engine's early days, users wanted Google to make the platform more flexible for developers and make their apps more portable.
-As a result, the team made significant changes to its 2nd-generation service which launched in 2017.
-As a result, all previously built-in services have been removed, and users can either choose from new standalone Cloud products as replacements or best-of-breed replacements in the broader developer community.
+As a result, the team made significant changes to its 2nd-generation service which [launched in 2018](https://cloud.google.com/blog/products/gcp/introducing-app-engine-second-generation-runtimes-and-python-3-7).
+As a result, there are no longer any built-in services, allowing users to select from standalone GCP products or best-of-breed 3rd-party tools used by the broader community.
 Summary:

 - **Legacy platform**: *Python 2* only, proprietary built-in services
 - **Next generation**: *Python 3* only, external services, flexible platform

-The key issue is that developers looking to port their applications to Python 3 have two **huge** hurdles to overcome, migrating from Python 2 to 3 **and** migrating from built-in services to alternatives.
-On top of this, direct replacements are not available for all built-in services; alternatives come in 3 flavors:
+While the 2nd-gen platform is more flexible, users of the legacy platform have two challenges: migrating to unbundled services as well as porting to a more modern language release.
+On top of this, direct replacements are not available for all formerly built-in services; alternatives come in 3 flavors:

 1. **Direct replacement**: Legacy services which matured into their own Cloud products *(e.g., App Engine Datastore is now [Cloud Datastore](http://cloud.google.com/datastore))*
 1. **Partial replacement**: Some aspects of legacy services *(e.g., [Cloud Tasks](http://cloud.google.com/tasks) supports App Engine **push** tasks; for pull tasks, [Cloud Pub/Sub](http://cloud.google.com/pubsub) is recommended; use of [Cloud MemoryStore with REDIS](http://cloud.google.com/memorystore/docs/redis) as an alternative for Memcache)*